• Visit this link to fill out the enrollment form here → https://docs.google.com/forms/d/19uRMopaI752lkEndf7Cgktt9_Z7X_qn4dQnanwnwf-U/edit

 • Lauren is currently serving the following zip codes:

-• Currently, Lauren is completely mobile, meaning she travels to residential pools.
+• No, Lauren is completely mobile, meaning she travels to residential pools.
 You are also welcome to use your community pool, or a friend, family, or neighbor’s pool for lessons.

 • Lauren is a certified swim instructor for ages 12 months through 5 years old with Swim Lessons University, a Lifeguard and Swimming Instructor Equivalency Advisory course approved by the Florida Department of Health.